 Visit your doctor or health care professional for regular checks on your progress.
 This prescription requires that you follow special procedures with your doctor and pharmacy.
 You will need to have a new written prescription from your doctor or health care professional every time you need a refill.

 This medicine may affect your concentration, or hide signs of tiredness.
 Until you know how this drug affects you, do not drive, ride a bicycle, use machinery, or do anything that needs mental alertness.
-If you are having trouble sleeping, and this continues to be a regular and bothersome side effect, contact your health care provider to discuss your options.

 Tell your doctor or health care professional if this medicine loses its effects, or if you feel you need to take more than the prescribed amount.
 Do not change the dosage without talking to your doctor or health care professional.
-Do not suddenly stop your medicine.

 Decreased appetite is a common side effect when starting this medicine.
 Eating small, frequent meals or snacks can help.
 Talk to your doctor if you continue to have poor eating habits.
 Height and weight growth of a child taking this medicine will be monitored closely.

 Do not take this medicine close to bedtime.
 It may prevent you from sleeping.

 If you are going to need surgery, a MRI, CT scan, or other procedure, tell your doctor that you are taking this medicine.
 You may need to stop taking this medicine before the procedure.

 Tell your doctor or healthcare professional right away if you notice unexplained wounds on your fingers and toes while taking this medicine.
 You should also tell your healthcare provider if you experience numbness or pain, changes in the skin color, or sensitivity to temperature in your fingers or toes.